UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 $SqlServerSKU = "Enterprise"
 $ArmDeploymentName = "Sql2016AlwaysOnDeployment"

-# Create Azure Stack environment so that you can log in to it
+# Create Azure Stack Hub environment so that you can log in to it
 Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

 # Create your SPN credentials login